sri1873/kafka-pizzaria-backend/README.md

 - Currently only the latest state is retained -> Persist full order status history to support order timelines surviving a page refresh
 - Move rider-offer state from in-memory `CompletableFuture` to a DB-backed table with scheduled expiry, for multi-instance correctness
-- Fixed demo coordinates used currently -> Geocode arbitrary delivery addresses.
+- Fixed demo coordinates used -> Geocode arbitrary delivery addresses currently.
-- Swap H2 for Postgres and containerize the full stack for deployment
+- Swap H2 for Postgres and containerise the full stack for deployment

 ---